-△ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(a) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period od ended March 31, 2020 \square TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition po eriod from to Commission F ile No. 001-39253 Social Capital Hedoso ophia Holdings Corp.
-II at as specified in its charter) Cayman Islands 98-1515020 (State or other jurisdiction of I.R.S.
-Employer incorporation or organization) Ide entification No.) y Ave, Suite 200 o, CA 94301 ive Offices, including zip code) (650) 521-9007 ' umber, including area code) I N/A (Former name, former address and form ner fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one Class A ordinary share and one-third of IPOB.U New York Stock Exchange one redeemable warrant Class A ordinary shares, par value \$0.0001 per share IPOB New York Stock Exchange Redeemable warrants, each whole warrant exercisable for one Class A ordinary share at an exercise price of \$11.50 IPOB WS New York Stock Exchange Indicate by check mark whether the registrant (1) has filed all report 1934 during the preceding 12 months (or for such shorter period that the regrequirements for the past 90 days.
-Yes \square No \boxtimes Indicate by check mark whether the registrant has submitted ele Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated or an emerging growth company.
-See the definitions of "large accelerated for company" in Rule 12b-2 of the Exchange Act. □ Large accelerated filer⋈ Non-accelerated filer ☐ Accelerated filer☑ Smaller reporting company☑ Emerging growth company If an emerging growth company, indicate by check mark if the regi any new or revised financial accounting standards provided pursuant to Secti tended transition period for complying with Indicate by check mark whether the registrant is a shell company (a s defined in Rule 12b-2 of the Exch ange Act): Yes ⊠ No □ As of June 4, 2020, there were 41,400,000 Class A ordinary shares, \$0.0001 par value per share, and 1 0,350,000 Class B ordinary shares, \$0.0001 par value per share, issued and outstanding.
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2020

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File No. 001-39253

+Social Capital Hedosophia Holdings Corp.
+II

+(Exact name of registrant as specified in its charter)

+Cayman Islands 98-1515020

+(State or other jurisdiction of (I.R.S.
+Employer

+incorporation or organization) Identification No.)

+317 Univers ity Ave, Suite 200

+Palo Al to, CA 94301

+(Address of Principal Executive Offices, including zip code)

+(Registrant's telephone number, including area code)

+N/A

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one Class A ordinary share and one-third of one redeemable warrant IPOB.U New York Stock Exchange Class A ordinary shares, par value \$0.0001 per share Redeemable warrants, each whole warrant IPOB New York Stock Exchange exercisable for one Class A ordinary share at an exercise price of \$11.50 IPOB WS New York Stock Exchange

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \Box No \boxtimes

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+\Box Large accelerated filer

+⊠ Non-accelerated filer

+- □ Accelerated filer

+- ⊠ Smaller reporting company

+- ⊠ Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): Yes 🗵 No 🗆

+As of August 13, 2020, there were 41,400,000 Class A ordinary shares, \$0.0001 par value per share, and 10,350,000 Class B ordinary shares, \$0.0001 par value per share, issued and outstanding.